cherryicecold/cherryicecold/README.md

 - 👀 I’m interested in software development
 - 🌱 I’m currently learning cloud technologies
 - 💞 looking forward to collaborate with other amazing people
-- 📫  reach me facebook/linkedin/instagram
+- 📫  reach me on facebook/linkedin/instagram

 <!---
 cherryicecold/cherryicecold is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.